-With regards to the level of perceived satisfaction, the caregiver was requested to answer the question: "How satisfied are you with meeting this need now?".
+Regarding the level of perceived satisfaction, the caregiver was requested to answer the question: "How satisfied are you with meeting this need now?"
 Each item was scored on a 5-point Likert scale ranging from 0 (not at all/not available) to 4 (very satisfied).
-Subsequently, scores for importance and satisfaction for each item combined to determine the level of perceived unmet need.
-Scores for satisfaction were reversed and multiplied with scores for the importance of each item.
+Subsequently, scores for importance and satisfaction for each item were combined to determine the level of perceived unmet need.
+Next, scores for satisfaction were reversed and multiplied with scores for the importance of each item.
 This resulted in a possible total score of 0 to16, with higher scores indicating a higher level of unmet or fulfilled need.^{16,23} For total needs and sub-domains scores, the average total (ranging from 0 to 16) was used for further analysis.

-The questionnaire covers seven distinct domains of caregiving needs across different survivorship phases, including: (1) obtaining information (10 items); (2) mobilizing community resources (12 items); (3) confronting family issues (11 items); (4) maintaining the caregiver's own strength (7 items); (5) facilitating the continuous growth and development of the child (8 items); (6) negotiating with healthcare professionals (5 items); and (7) accompanying the sick child (7 items).23 Total scores in each domain range from 0-16, with higher scores indicating a greater perceived degree of non-fulfillment of the need in question.
-According to previous research, the original NAFC-C has shown good internal consistency ($\alpha = 0.90$), excellent test-retest reliability (r = 0.80), and concurrent validity (r = 0.27, p < 0.001).24
+The questionnaire covers seven distinct domains of caregiving needs across different survivorship phases, including: (1) obtaining information (10 items); (2) mobilizing community resources (12 items); (3) confronting family issues (11 items); (4) maintaining the caregiver's strength (7 items); (5) facilitating the continuous growth and development of the child (8 items); (6) negotiating with healthcare professionals (5 items); and (7) accompanying the sick child (7 items).23 Total scores in each domain range from 0 to 16, with higher scores indicating a greater perceived degree of nonfulfillment of the need in question.
+According to previous research, the original NAFC-C has shown good internal consistency ($\alpha = 0.90$), excellent testretest reliability (r = 0.80), and concurrent validity (r = 0.27, p < 0.001).24

-For the purposes of the current study, the NAFC-C questionnaire was translated into Arabic using forward-backwards translation methods by two certified translators.
+For the current study, the NAFC-C questionnaire was translated into Arabic using forward-backward translation methods by two certified translators.
 The translated version was reviewed alongside the original copy to verify the accuracy of the translation and the integrity of the language; thereafter, a list of procedural definitions was created by a panel of five specialized arbitrators, consisting of three specialists from the Department of Oncology at the NOC and two nurses from the Department of Behavioral Psychology at Al Massarah Hospital, a psychiatry hospital in Oman.
 These experts were requested to assess the clarity of the terminology used in the translated questionnaire and its relevance to the local cultural environment.
-The frequency of agreement between the five arbitrators was 81% per item which was considered acceptable.25 In addition, the Arabic version of the NAFC-C was found to have acceptable reliability, both overall (Cronbach's alpha coefficient: 0.805) and for each of the seven domains of caregiving needs (Cronbach's alpha coefficient range: 0.602-0.847)
+The frequency of agreement between the five arbitrators was 81% per item, which was considered acceptable.25 In addition, the Arabic version of the NAFC-C was found to have acceptable reliability, both overall (Cronbach's alpha coefficient: 0.805) and for each of the seven domains of caregiving needs (Cronbach's alpha coefficient range: 0.602-0.847).

-The Statistical Package for the Social Sciences (SPSS), Version 27 (IBM Corp., Armonk, New York, USA), was used for data analysis.
-Descriptive statistics (e.g., percentages, frequencies, means, and standard deviations) were used to describe the basic demographic characteristics of the children and their caregivers as well as the caregivers' NFAC-C scores.
+We used IBM SPSS Statistics for Windows, version 27 (IBM Corp., Armonk, N.Y., USA) for data analysis.
+Descriptive statistics (e.g., percentages, frequencies, means, and standard deviations) were used to describe the basic demographic characteristics of the children and their caregivers and the caregivers' NFAC-C scores.
 Subsequently, a stepwise linear regression analysis was conducted to determine which demographic factors contributed to the caregivers' total and subdomain unmet need scores.
-All tests were two-tailed with a p value of <0.05 being considered statistically significant.
+All tests were two-